-- 10. This action involved complex antitrust, regulatory, medical, and pharmaceutical issues that were investigated and litigated intensely within a tight timeframe. - 11.
-Class Counsel performed detailed analyses of the facts of the case both before and after filing complaints, including, among other things, Defendants' claims of improvement relating to each new formulation of Doryx, the impact of each formulation change on generic competition, the relative ability of various generic manufacturers to gain FDA approval for their generic applications, and Defendants' claims concerning the appropriate relevant market.
+- 10. This action involved complex antitrust, regulatory, medical, and pharmaceutical issues that were investigated and litigated intensely within a tight timeframe. - after filing complaints, including, among other things, Defendants' claims of improvement relating to each new formulation of Doryx, the impact of each formulation change on generic competition, the relative ability of various generic manufacturers to gain FDA approval for their generic applications, and Defendants' claims concerning the appropriate relevant market.

 Additionally, Class Counsel conducted extensive analyses of the law concerning antitrust liability for product hopping, conspiracy, statute of limitations, relevant market and the Noerr-Pennington doctrine as it relates to filings with the FDA. - 12.
-Among other things, Class Counsel advanced the case by:4 - Successfully opposing Defendants' motion to dismiss, which included briefing and exhibits totaling hundreds of pages; - Filing and briefing a motion and reply in support of class certification, which required replying to Defendants' response in opposition to class certification that included three separate expert reports and 117 exhibits, and required and the taking and defending of four expert depositions; - Assisting Class Representatives and absent class members in complying with discovery, including the opposition to Defendants' motion to compel discovery from absent class members, and complying with the Court's Order for additional information regarding class members;
+Among other things, Class Counsel advanced the case by:4 - Successfully opposing Defendants' motion to dismiss, which included briefing and exhibits totaling hundreds of pages; - Filing and briefing a motion and reply in support of class certification, which required replying to Defendants' response in opposition to class certification that included three separate expert reports and 117 exhibits, and required and the taking and defending of four expert depositions; - Assisting Class Representatives and absent class members in complying with discovery, including the opposition to Defendants' motion to compel discovery from absent class members, and complying with the Court's Order for additional information regarding class members; - Negotiating and resolving with Defendants' counsel an extensive production of documents and data;